Relative clause: English

 The status of "that" as a relative pronoun is not universally agreed.
 Traditional grammars treat "that" as a relative pronoun, but not all contemporary grammars do: e.g. the Cambridge Grammar of the English Language (pp. 1056–7) makes a case for treating "that" as a subordinator instead of a relative pronoun; and the British National Corpus treats "that" as a subordinating conjunction even when it introduces relative clauses.
 One motivation for the different treatment of "that" is that there are differences between "that" and "which" (e.g., one can say "in which" but not "in that", etc.).

 French

-The system of relative pronouns in French is as complicated as, but similar in many ways to, the system in English.
+The system of relative pronouns in French is in similar in many ways to the system in English, but typically does not distinguish between human and non-humans.